Four lens camera - Antique and Vintage Cameras

 To 17".

-Lancaster produced a range of multi-lens cameras for Gem or Victoria size.
-These were essentially very similar cameras differing in the number of lenses (between 2 and 12) and whether a repeating back is fitted.
+Lancaster produced a range of multi-lens cameras for Gem or Victoria size images.
+These were essentially very similar cameras differing in the number of lenses (between 2 and 12) and whether a repeating back was fitted.
 When introduced in 1880 the camera had 12 lenses, two years later other sizes were introduced.
 The price of this example was £5.5.0.

 In the early 1900s the Lancaster multi-lens cameras become a box shape with a flap or slide in front of the lenses.